Learn to Thrive: Strategic Plan 2022

 - Expanded our media outreach from largely a Denton print focus to a proactive statewide (print and broadcast)/regional/national focus, including important higher education and diverse audience outlets.

-Jane Nelson Institute for Women’s Leadership: We have created a nationally distinctive, comprehensive institute for women’s leadership, which includes the Center for Research and Student Leadership, Center for Women in Politics and Public Policy, and Center for Women Entrepreneurs.
+Jane Nelson Institute for Women’s Leadership: We have created a nationally distinctive, comprehensive institute for women’s leadership, which includes the Center for Student Leadership, Center for Women in Politics and Public Policy, and Center for Women Entrepreneurs.

 - Built infrastructure to staff the three centers, welcome visitors to the Sue S. Bancroft Women’s Leadership Hall exhibit space as well as to the archives for researchers, and space and resources to host training and networking events, particularly for women entrepreneurs and women-owned businesses